jcalvinlee/centered-div/README.md

 ### 2. What is the challenging aspect of the problem?
 Have others not thought of the problem or is the solution difficult to come up with?

-  The main challenge of this problem is the difficulty in digitizing the data for efficient comparison.
-Currently, there is no database available that stores the nutritional data of products in Singapore/South East Asia.
-In addition, the nutritional data of these products are mostly available in the form of physical labels, pictured below, or in the form of images where the data cannot be easily tabulated.
+  The main challenge of this problem is the lack of an all-in-one platform for comparing off the shelf products.
+There are resources online that provide the nutritional data of various food items, but do not provide any means of benchmarking or comparison of nutritional value vs similar products.
+Web apps that suggest healthy food alternatives may not suggest specific products, which may vary in quality and nutrition, or suggest products that are not even available in the region.
+Healthy eating enthusiasts residing in Singapore/SEA would have to juggle multiple web apps to get all the information they want; one for retrieving the nutritional label of food items, one for comparing vs similar food items and one for checking its availability in the region.

   <p align="center">
    <i>Screenshot of physical nutritional label on granola box</i>